SuperPaintman/tmux-status-daemon/README.md

 set -g status-right '#(echo "right" | nc -U /tmp/tmux-status.sock)'
 ```

-And then you will see that:
+And then you will see this:

 ![Screenshot][screenshot-image]